masaajid-org/masaajid-doc/project_proposal.md

   - A platform that facilitates dialogue, interaction, and meaningful connections within the Muslim community.

 #### Studio Version (Mosque Admin App):
-The Studio Version of MasjidHub equips mosque administrators with the tools needed to create, manage, and share their digital presence effectively:
+The Studio Version of Masaajid equips mosque administrators with the tools needed to create, manage, and share their digital presence effectively:

 - **Efficient Website Customization**:
   - Intuitive drag-and-drop interface for mosque website customization, offering options for color schemes, fonts, layout, and content placement.